 All students should have the opportunity to develop their musical abilities and potential.
 As an art form, music pervades society and occupies a significant place in world cultures and in the oral and recorded history of all civilisations.
 Music plays important roles in the social, cultural, aesthetic and spiritual lives of people.
 At an individual level, music is a medium of personal expression.
 It enables the sharing of ideas, feelings and experiences.
 The nature of musical study also allows students to develop their capacity to manage their own learning, engage in problem-solving, work collaboratively and engage in activity that reflects the real world practice of performers, composers and audiences.

 The Mandatory course requires students to work in a broad range of musical contexts, including an exposure to art music and music that represents the diversity of Australian culture.
 The new Elective course requires the study of the compulsory topics: Australian Music, Art Music, Jazz, Popular Music, and Global Music Culture as well as a number of other topics that represent a broad range of musical styles, periods and genres.
-In Stage 5 Music students also complete a depth study for 8-10 hours of class time by studying in a focus area of their particular interest.
+In Stage 5 Music students also complete a depth study for 8-10 hours of class time by studying in a focus area of their particular interest (either Performing, Composing or Listening).

-In Music, students learn to perform music in a range of musical contexts, compose music that represents the topics they have studied and listen with discrimination, meaning and appreciation to a broad range of musical styles.
+In Music, students learn to perform music in a range of musical contexts, to compose music that represents the topics they have studied and to listen with discrimination, meaning and appreciation of a broad range of musical styles.

 Topics: